Spanish–American War: Naval operations

-US withdrawal
+U.S. withdrawal

-Yellow fever had quickly spread among the American occupation force, crippling it.
+Yellow fever had spread quickly among the American occupation force, crippling it.
 A group of concerned officers of the American army chose Theodore Roosevelt to draft a request to Washington that it withdraw the Army, a request that paralleled a similar one from General Shafter, who described his force as an "army of convalescents".
 By the time of his letter, 75% of the force in Cuba was unfit for service.

 On August 7, the American invasion force started to leave Cuba.
 The evacuation was not total.
 The U.S. Army kept the black Ninth U.S. Cavalry Regiment in Cuba to support the occupation.
 The logic was that their race and the fact that many black volunteers came from southern states would protect them from disease; this logic led to these soldiers being nicknamed "Immunes".
 Still, when the Ninth left, 73 of its 984 soldiers had contracted the disease.